stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 :::

-The AND operation can be used to clear bits in a given byte.
-This requires loading a suitable [bitmask](<https://en.wikipedia.org/wiki/Mask_(computing)>) into the Accumulator, one in which the bits to be cleared are zeros and all other bits are ones.
+You can use the AND operation to clear bits in a given byte.
+This requires loading a suitable [bitmask](<https://en.wikipedia.org/wiki/Mask_(computing)>) into the Accumulator.
+In the bitmask, the bits to clear are zeros and the other bits are ones.
 This example assembly shows how to clear bit #3 of a given byte:

 ```asm6502
 ; Set up the example.